 Metal roofs have proven to be energy-efficient, sustainable, and long-lasting.
 But are they stylish?
 The answer is yes.
 When shopping for a metal roof, you can choose from tin, zinc, aluminum, copper, or galvanized steel, in an array of colors, finishes, and shapes.
 While asphalt might offer 15 to 20 color choices, modern metal roofing comes in more than 100 different colors, including standard, premium, and custom hues.

 - Metal roofs can be damaged.

 - Metal roofs can be noisy.

 Regardless of the benefits of metal roofs, there are some slight drawbacks.
 Metal roofing material can be more expensive than asphalt shingles.
 However, you will spend less on maintenance, and your metal roof is likely to last twice as long as shingles.
 Metal roofing can be dented by heavy snow and ice, as well as larger hailstones.
-However, this type of weather is rare in Northwest Florida.
+However, this type of weather is rare in Florida.
 Metal is also traditionally louder than shingles or tile.
 To deaden the sound of rainfall, the roofing contractor simply installs extra layers of sheathing or insulation.

 To find out more about our roofing solutions, call (850) 204-0443 or fill out the quick form on our contact page